nutta-git/single-amd-gpu-passthrough/README.md

 # Know Issues
 1) Black screen after Guest(VM) shutdown,
    As far as I can tell, this is caused by SDDM (the display manager) failing to start properly, use lightdm instead.
+   Its better to use https://gitlab.com/risingprismtv/single-gpu-passthrough for x11 based apps (lightdm and plasma)